 \section{Abstract}

-Multiwavelength observations reveal multiphase outflows that play a crucial role in redistributing gas and metals in and around galaxies.
-Theoretical modelling of such multiphase outflows often employs wind tunnel simulations of a spherical cold ($\sim 10^4 \ \rm K$) cloud facing a uniform hot ($\sim 10^6\ \rm K$) wind.
-However, outflows are naturally expanding and wind conditions change downstream -- a crucial aspect overlooked in most idealized simulations.
-To address this, we examine how an expanding wind influences the survival, morphology, and dynamics of a cloud.
-We perform idealized hydrodynamic simulations of radiative cloud-crushing in an expanding wind, where the steady background wind is modelled using the adiabatic Chevalier \& Clegg 1985 (CC85) analytic solution.
-Moving downstream, we find that the clouds remain locally isobaric with the wind, leading to a steep decline in their density contrast with respect to the ambient medium, and they eventually dissipate into the wind.
-This also suppresses the growth of cold gas mass in comparison to a plane-parallel wind since entrained clouds move into a less radiative background.
-Using analytic scaling arguments, we present a physical picture of cloud evolution in a CC85 wind.
-Cloud expansion and local pressure equilibrium are the key regulators of cold mass growth.
-Unlike traditional homogeneous wind tunnel simulations, our simulations account for the differential expansion experienced by the long cometary tails of clouds moving in an outflow.
-Consequently, a strong head-to-tail emission gradient in the filamentary cold gas tails develop -- features closer to observations.
-In addition, we demonstrate that the dynamics of individual clouds may substantially alter the radial properties of their host multiphase outflows.
+Multiphase outflows, revealed by multi-wavelength observations, are crucial in redistributing gas and metals within and around galaxies.
+These outflows are often modelled theoretically using wind tunnel simulations of a cold ($\sim 10^4$ K) cloud interacting with a uniform hot ($\sim 10^6$ K) wind.
+However, real outflows expand downstream, a feature overlooked in most idealised simulations.
+We study how an expanding wind affects the survival, morphology, and dynamics of a cloud.
+We conduct idealised hydrodynamic simulations with optically thin radiative cooling of a cloud in an expanding wind, modelled using the adiabatic Chevalier \& Clegg (1985) solution.
+We find that clouds remain locally isobaric with the wind, leading to a steep decline in their density contrast and eventual dissolution downstream.
+Compared to a plane-parallel wind, this suppresses cold gas mass growth because as clouds travel downstream, the surrounding mixed boundary layer becomes diffuse and less radiative.
+Our analytical scaling arguments show that cloud expansion and local pressure equilibrium are the key regulators of cold mass growth.
+Unlike traditional simulations, our model accounts for the differential expansion experienced by the long cometary tails of clouds in wind tunnels.
+This creates a strong head-to-tail emission gradient in the filamentary cold gas, which is more consistent with observations.
+We also demonstrate that the dynamics of individual clouds can substantially alter the radial properties of their host multiphase outflows.